grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### In the Prospect, the big reveal.)

 The explosion of the second device had rocked the _Prospect_.
-Just a sway, but enough force for Percy to start worrying about the strength of the seam in the cargo hold once again.
+Just a sway, but enough force for Percy to start worrying about the strength of the welded crack in the cargo hold once again.

 "Cassandra!
 The second detonation: I need to know the results.
 Now."